 The hydraulic oil level is checked visually by inspecting the hydraulic oil reservoir.
-Always keep the hydraulic oil level full (up to the FILL line on the reservoir).
+Always keep the hydraulic oil level full (to the lip of the breather cap).

 NOTE: Always clean away any dirt and debris from the top of the reservoir before removing the breather cap to avoid entry of debris and contamination of hydraulic oil in the reservoir, which could lead to pump failure or other problems.